The Claretian Mission 2018

 08

-2018 Cover By John Lyncole Trinidad
+2018 Cover by John Lyncole Trinidad

 This year’s edition of The Claretian Mission is dedicated mostly to the pastoral care of young people and vocations in the Congregation.
 The experiences that we share here reflect only in part the richness and diversity of the ministry that the Claretian missionaries, together with the laity of our communities and the members of the Claretian Family, carry out in various parts of the world.
 A service that fills us with joy and challenges us to be better every day.